diogoesnog/diogoesnog/README.md

-# Hi, I´m Diogo Nogueira 👋🏻
+# Hi, I'm Diogo Nogueira 👋🏻

 I'm a Software Developer and a lover of **UX/UI Design**.
 I'm from Portugal and currently studying at the School of Engineering at the University of Minho.